Capstone-Projects-2023-Spring/project-groupmeet/documentation/docs/development-plan/activities.md

 - Unit tests will be created to test foundational features of the application to measure for basic functionality
     - After all major development sessions conclude, functionality tests will be performed to avoid app-breaking contributions
-- Our team will perform tests on our calendar syncing/calendar creation algorithms with a variety of different calendar inputs and sample groups
+- The team will perform tests on all calendar syncing/calendar creation features and implementations with a variety of different calendar inputs and sample groups